 On the opposite side is Ristis and Brunnihutte, a mostly intermediate area, perfect for learners, children and families.

 Modern lifts are another plus for Engelberg-Titlis (as well as terrific on-mountain eateries).
-From Stand the lift to the summit is the amazing Rotair gondola, the world’s first with a rotating floor to maximize views for all passengers.
+From Stand the lift to the summit is the amazing Rotair gondola, the world’s first ski lift with a rotating floor to maximize views for all passengers.

 It travels to the 3030m Klein Titlis peak, the region’s highest lifted point, where a multi-level top station holds a gift shop, café, and ice cream store.

 Wander outside and before choosing a descent – anything from intermediate to off-piste glacier runs – take in the breathtaking 360 degree Swiss alpine panorama from the huge viewing platform.
 Test your mettle on Europe’s highest suspension bridge, which runs along one side of the viewing platform.